ihalseide/brick-rain/README.md

-# brick rain
+# It's Raining Bricks
+This is a tetromino game that also has a 1x1 piece added to it.
+The goal is to earn points by filling up rows with blocks.
+When the screen fills up with too many blocks, the game ends.

+### Dependencies
+`Python 3` and `pygame`

-### Controls:
+### Controls
+Note: these are also listed in the game itself

-Up Arrow Key -> Rotate piece clockwise
+* Up Arrow Key                   -> Rotate piece clockwise
-Left, Right, & Down Arrow Keys -> Move piece in corresponding direction Space Key -> Drop piece all the way donw
+* Left, Right, & Down Arrow Keys -> Move piece in corresponding direction
+* Space                          -> Drop piece to bottom
+* Escape                         -> Quit